athenayim/haskell-january-practise/README.md

 # haskell-january-practise

-A collection of Haskell practises for the January test.
+My solutions for past papers of the January Haskell tests at Imperial College London.